HFMU/hfmu/README.md

 - The user must implement the function **doStep :: X**.
 - The user must implement the **native** function **InitDoStepFunctions :: IO ()**.
 TODO: Add complete signature The InitFMUFunctions must invoke **HFMU.StoreDoStepFunction** and pass the **doStep* function

+## Development Information
+### HFMIInterface
+The HFMIInterface represents different types needed to implement the C-functions of FMI.
+### HSC
+The HSC project uses hsc2hs to generate some of the types specified in HSFMIInterface.